 Restorative Justice in School Communities: Successes, Obstacles, and Areas for Improvement

 Heather T. Jones

 A critical analysis of school-based restorative justice programs.

 Click to Download

-Heather Jones is a graduate student at the University of Texas at Austin completing a Master’s degree in Social Work with a focus on juvenile justice reform.
+Heather Jones, a former graduate student at the University of Texas at Austin, completed a Master’s degree in Social Work with a focus on juvenile justice reform.
 She holds B.A. degrees in Comparative Literature and French from Oberlin College, and worked for two years in publishing before coming to social work.
 She has co-facilitated writing workshops at Gardner Betts Juvenile Justice Center and Turman Halfway House (TJJD), and currently interns in the field of truancy prevention.